ManolisPerrot/ManolisPerrot.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently looking for a position in applied mathematics related to fluids or hydrological modeling.
+I am currently looking for a research or engineering position in applied mathematics related to fluids or hydrological modeling.

+Among various topics, here are my interests and areas of expertise:

-Physical Expertise: Ocean and Atmosphere Turbulence, Subgrid Parameterizations, Convection, Energy conservation
+**Physics and Modeling**: Ocean and Atmosphere Turbulence, Subgrid Parameterizations, Convection, Physics-Dynamics Coupling

-Mathematical Expertise: Geometric Fluid Dynamics, Deterministic and Stochastic Modeling, Uncertainty Quantification
+**Maths**: Geometric Fluid Dynamics, Deterministic and Stochastic Modeling, Uncertainty Quantification

-# Education
+You can find details more details on my CV.

 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->